 Growing up in Wisconsin, Ann received her BA in Religious Studies from St. Norbert College (De Pere, WI) before moving to Chicagoland, where she now calls home.
 Her professional ministry settings have included both congregational and higher education contexts, with a variety of experiences in youth and young adult ministry, retreats, contemplative spirituality, spiritual care for persons with HIV/AIDS, and social justice advocacy.
-Ann received her MA in Pastoral Studies from Loyola University Chicago and is passionate about the Ignatian values of “finding God is all things” and “care for the whole person.”
+Ann received her Master of Divinity from Loyola University Chicago and is passionate about the Ignatian values of “finding God is all things” and “care for the whole person.”
 She looks forward to bringing her gifts for spiritual accompaniment, pastoral care, and building communities of inclusion and belonging to HSC Ministry.

 Ana is originally from the southwest suburbs of Chicago.
 While earning her B.A. in Writing and Publishing from Benedictine University (Lisle, IL), she was heavily involved as a student leader in University Ministry.
 Ana worked at Loyola University Medical Center for several years in a variety of roles before transitioning to the Health Sciences campus.
+She is currently pursuing a master's degree in higher education at Loyola University Chicago.
 She looks forward to bringing her experience in and passion for mental health and social justice advocacy to HSC Ministry.